akka/akka/akka-docs/src/main/paradox/additional/osgi.md

 of the bundle and packages for import and export.
 Since these manifest entries are ignored outside OSGi deployments, a bundle can interchangeably be used as a JAR in the JRE.

-When a bundle is loaded, a specialized implementation of the Java `ClassLoader` is instantiated for each bundle.
+When a bundle is loaded, a specialized implementation of the Java @javadoc[ClassLoader](java.lang.ClassLoader) is instantiated for each bundle.
 Each classloader reads the manifest entries and publishes both capabilities (in the form of the `Bundle-Exports`) and requirements (as `Bundle-Imports`) in a container singleton for discovery by other bundles.
 The process of matching imports to exports across bundles through these classloaders is the process of resolution, one of six discrete steps in the lifecycle